kevinbloomquist/project-1/README.md

 ### Approaches and Reflections

-The project is written mainly using HTML, CSS, and Javascript. you'l notice a little Underscore JS and JQuery sprinkled in, either as a shortcut or as a workaround to a problem.
+The project is written mainly using HTML, CSS, and Javascript.
+You'l notice a little Underscore JS and JQuery sprinkled in, either as a shortcut or as a workaround to a problem.

-I wanted to make a game that felt clean, familiar yet new, and simple.
-I wanted it to have a comfortable yet challenging feel.
-I also wanted it to have functionality that you were drawn to and want to interact with.
+I wanted to make a game that felt clean and simple...familiar yet new.
+I wanted it to have a comfortable and challenging feel and I wanted it to have functionality that you were drawn to and want to interact with.
 I also wanted to explore alternative progress metrics (in this first version that takes the form of background color).

 The backbone of the game is based largely on the generation of a random array of values 1-4.
-Each value steers a switch to trigger CSS changes in html divs that constitute the game board.
+Each value steers a switch to trigger CSS changes in the html divs that constitute the game board.
 Once the sequence has ended the player can then try to emulate the sequence which generates a response array.
 When the length of the response array equals that of the sequence array (useArray) the two are compared for accuracy and the player is alerted of his/her success.
-Then the sequence is extended by one more random number and the cycle repeats.
+Then the sequence is extended by one more random number (by clicking GO) and the cycle repeats.

 * challenge climax: Timing/ timer issues.